convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 Even better, you can build a form in just one action by drag & dropping a “Sequence” directly on a “Form” component! {{site.data.strings.product_name}} will automatically generate for you all the form ‘input’ components with labels, bind the “onSubmit” event to this sequence, and bind all the form ‘input’ components to the sequence input variables.
 You are then free to customize the form the way you want.

 Forms also support field validators.
-To use them, just drag & drop on an “**input**” component a “**ControlValidator**” component and change its properties, or use a “CustomValidator” component to write a custom validation function.
-Simply double-click on the validator to open its editor, scroll down to the function and write your code between the /* Begin_c8o_function:validateXXX */ and the /* End_c8o_function:validate */ comments.
-You can also add a “CustomValidator” component to your “Form” component if you’d like to handle the whole form validation.
+They are now directly accessible from within components properties.
+For example, an “**input**” component has a “**Required**” property to disable submit button until it is filled with a value:

 {% include image.html file="man_img/Using-forms-2.png" url="images/man_img/Using-forms-2.png" alt="Using forms 2" max-width="400" %}

 ## Writing custom code

-Although RMAD technology helps in writing applications in a few clicks, you might want to write your own custom code to perform some bespoke processing in your app. {{site.data.strings.product_name}} enables this by letting you write some TypeScript code at the application level or at a specific page level.
+Although Low Code technology helps in writing applications in a few clicks, you might want to write your own custom code to perform some bespoke processing in your app. {{site.data.strings.product_name}} enables this by letting you write some TypeScript code at the application level or at a specific page level.

 ### Customizing code at the application level